-into a mirror and taking bone fragments out of her gums with a tweezer.
+Allen Ginsberg and Peter Orlovsky visited us while we were in Berkeley.
+They were very tender with each other.
+I had into a mirror and taking bone fragments out of her gums with a tweezer.
 I had never met anyone like that.
 Here I was, a nice Jewish girl from the Bronx - I don't know what gave me the idea that I could fit into this crowd.

-They asked me for my wrestling name, so I flipped through the phone book and came up with Rosa Carlo.
-I was wearing dark makeup and I had a perm, so they added the 'Mexican Spitfire' bit.
-I quickly learned how to fly through the air and fall properly but, most of the time, I figured the best way to fight back is to lie down and do nothing and then find your opportunity, though I rarely did.
+These lady wrestlers were always travelling by bus and always getting into accidents, which is how slots opened up.
+They soon called me, and I went to a hotel in Florida to meet the other women.
+These were tough dames.
+One of them was leaning though I rarely did.
 I was the baby face, the inexperienced wrestler, and then the other wrestler would be wreaking all sorts of dangerous holds upon my body and the crowd would go crazy, shouting: 'Retaliate, retaliate!'
 Finally, I did retaliate.
 I knew a couple of holds to get them down, and then she was counted out and the crowd was so happy that the loser had finally won.
 Fake wrestling is a great, grand drama of life and death; the real thing, which you see at colleges, is a fantastic athletic event like a board game, all strategy.